jordisantamaria/jordisantamaria/README.md

 Hi 👋 My name is Jordi Santamaria Portoles
 ==========================================

-Full stack developer focus in React
+Full stack developer focus in Typescript
 -----------------------------------

 I had been working 6 years into a company and freelance at same time.